-The AVERAGE MSG RETURN TIME is the time that it takes for Direct Output messages to be returned back to the sender in a Direct I/O ring configuration.
-Not applicable for non-ring configurations.
+The AVERAGE MSG RETURN TIME is the time taken for Direct Output messages to return to the sender in a Direct I/O ring configuration (this value is not applicable for non-ring configurations).
 This is a rolling average calculated for the last 10 messages.
 There are two return times for dual-channel communications modules.

-The UNRETURNED MSG COUNT messages (one per communications channel) indicate the number of Direct Output messages that do not make the trip around the communications ring.
-High values for this count may indicate possible communications hardware/wiring problems.
-These values can be cleared using the CLEAR DIRECT I/O COUNTERS command.
+The UNRETURNED MSG COUNT values (one per communications channel) count the Direct Output messages that do not make the trip around the communications ring.
+The CRC FAIL COUNT values (one per communications channel) count the Direct Output messages that have been received but fail the CRC check.
+High values for either of these counts may indicate on a problem with wiring, the communication channel, or the relay(s).
+The UNRETURNED MSG COUNT and CRC FAIL COUNT values can be cleared using the CLEAR DIRECT I/O COUNTERS command.

-The DIRECT INPUT X values represent the state of the x-th Direct Input.
+The DIRECT INPUT x values represent the state of the x-th Direct Input.